-Notifies the employee of their rights and responsibilities listed in Section 18.
+Notifies the employee of their rights and responsibilities listed in Section 17.

-An agency shall not require medical certification for child placement, sick child leave due to the closure of a child’s school or childcare provider as a result of a public health emergency, or bereavement leave.
+An agency shall not require medical certification for sick child leave due to the closure of a child’s school or childcare provider as a result of a public health emergency or bereavement leave.

 An agency may not request subsequent medical certifications during an approved OFLA leave.